Shoray2002/PresentationMiniProject/presentation.md

 # Introduction

-Our project aims to develop a fast, secure, and user-friendly decentralized file sharing system utilizing QUIC transport protocol.
-We will employ the encryption features of QUIC to ensure the secure transmission of data.
-Extensive testing and benchmarking will validate the system's effectiveness and superiority over other existing peer-to-peer file sharing systems.
-This project aims to test a new implementation of decentralized, peer-to-peer file sharing using the QUIC protocol.
+- Develop a fast, secure, and user-friendly decentralized file sharing system utilizing QUIC transport protocol.
+- Use the encryption features of QUIC to ensure the secure transmission of data.
+- Extensive testing and benchmarking will validate the system's effectiveness and superiority over other existing peer-to-peer file sharing systems.
+- Make a proof-of-concept implementation of a hybrid P2P file sharing system using QUIC.

 ---